difanzou/difanzou.github.io/_pages/about.md

 * <span style="color:red"> Multiple openings for PhD, Postdoc, interns, and RA.
 Please drop me an email with your CV and transcript (optional) if you are interesed in joining my research group.   </span>

+* \[2024-05\] Four papers on [handling spurious correlation via better group classifier], [transformer expressive power with varying layers], [faster rate of stochastic proximal sampler], and [benign overfitting for XOR data] are accepted to ICML 2024.

+* \[2024-04\] One paper on [continual learning for GNN] are accepted to CoLLAs 2024.

 * \[2024-01\] Three papers on [SGD with large learning rate](https://arxiv.org/pdf/2310.17074.pdf), [scalable training of dynamic GNN](https://difanzou.github.io/), and [finite sample in-context learning](https://arxiv.org/pdf/2310.08391.pdf) are accepted to ICLR 2024.

 * \[2024-01\] A new manuscript on [faster non-log-concave sampling](https://arxiv.org/pdf/2401.06325.pdf) is online, where we show that non-exponential convergence can be achieved for sampling non-log-concave distributions (or distribution without isoperimetry) via diffusion-based Monte Carlo.
 Any comments are welcomed!